jmgilman/vaultrs/vaultrs-test/README.md

 let instance = config.to_instance();

-// Runs the test instance, passing in details about the container environment
+// Runs the test instance, passing in details about the container environment instance.run(|ops| async move {
-// The code below only runs after the container is verified running instance.run(|ops| async move {
+    // The code below only runs after the container is verified running

     // Creates an abstraction for interacting with the Vault container let server = VaultServer::new(&ops, &config);

-    // Verify server is ready for requests let status = server.client.status().await;
-    assert!(matches! { status, vaultrs::sys::ServerStatus::OK });
+    // Run test code against container
 })

 // Container is cleaned up at this point